About Columbia College-Kansas City

-The Kansas City campus provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
-As part of a network of campuses across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.
+The Kansas City venue provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
+As part of a network of venues across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.

 Students in Kansas City take a mix of in-seat and online classes.

 Columbia College has articulation agreements with Metropolitan Community College and Johnson County Community College, making it easy to make a smooth transition from an associate into a bachelor’s or master’s degree at Columbia College.

 Established in 1988 in Blue Springs, Columbia College-Kansas City moved to Independence in 1993.
 The campus relocated to the Blue Ridge Tower site in order to provide enhanced educational facilities and opportunities to the Kansas City area communities.

 Today, it continues to serve civilian and military adult learners in the Kansas City area.

 We know there's more to life than studying.
 When you're ready to take a break from the books, you'll find plenty of recreational, cultural and sports opportunities.

 The Kansas City campus is nestled among several top-quality restaurants and shopping areas.

 As a major metropolitan center, Kansas City offers a wide range of educational, cultural, recreational, shopping and dining options, including some of the top-rated barbecue restaurants in the country.